enviodev/docs/todo/simple-bank.md

 pnpm view-results
 ```

-Admin-secret for Hasura is `testing`
+Admin-secret / password for Hasura is `testing`

 Alternatively you can open the file `index.html` for a cleaner experience (no Hasura stuff).
 Unfortunately, Hasura is currently not configured to make the data public.